isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Butterfly Pea.md

 <section>
   <h4>Sowing seeds:</h4>
-<p>Seeds can be scattered directly into a pot or into true ground, and then covered with a layer of soil or compost.
+<p>Seeds can be sown directly into pots or the ground around 15cm apart.
 Lightly water the soil until damp, once a day.
-Seeds should sprout within a week.</p>
+Seeds should sprout within 10 days.</p>

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
 	<br>

 <p>The seedlings are generally resilient to most environmental factors but may be vulnerable to being eaten by snails or birds.
-Protect your young plants with a DIY cloche or netting.</p>
+Protect your young plants with a DIY cloche or netting. </p>
 	<br>
 </section>

 <section>
 	<br>
 	<h4>Growing:</h4>
-<p>Bayam is a rapid grower and will produce more leaves if fed with high nitrogen fertilisers.
-Plants can be fertilised regularly two weeks after germination for a fuller crop. </p>
-<p>This plant can be grown incredibly close together with many plants in a small space.
-If plants are thinned out and given enough ventilation, they will grow thicker stems and will grow taller and bushier. </p>
-<p>Bayam plants will die after producing seeds.
-Prolong your harvest by pruning off flowers when they appear.</p>
+<p>Bean plants generally don’t require much fertilising because they are able to fix their own nitrogen. </p>
+<p>Because the vines will grow on top of each other, it is a good practice to prune regularly and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant. </p>
 	<br>
 </section>

 <section>
 	<h4>Harvesting:</h4>
-<p>Plants can be harvested for leaves at any time, with younger leaves being the most tender.
-However, the leaves will become tough as they get older.
-Most gardeners will harvest their crop around 3 weeks after sowing.</p>
+<p>Plants can be harvested for flowers at any time.</p>
-<p>The whole plant can be harvested once by cutting the stalk at the base or multiple times by harvesting the young, tender stems from the top as per the cut-and-come-again method.</p>
+<p>Dry, brown seed pods are mature, and can be harvested for seeds to plant.</p>

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/f_Uoug7ZSeg" height="415" width="100%"></iframe>
 <br><br>